 Let’s Encrypt (ACME)

-The most common setup — free certificates from Let’s Encrypt:
+This is the setup most people reach for first, free certificates from Let’s Encrypt:

 apiVersion: cert-manager.io/v1